 Jamal has a great understanding for his blessings as well as the obstacles he faced and has always wanted to provide his services to benefit younger generations to come.
 Jamal worked in multiple settings supporting youth for several years before deciding to go back to college to pursue his Masters in Social Work.
 It was in his initial year (2011) that Jamal began the thought process as well as development of his future work with student-athletes.

-In the 2014/2015 school year at Gateway High School, Jamal implemented The Student-Athlete Counseling Practice.
+In the 2014/2015 school year at Gateway High School, Jamal implemented The Student-Athlete Counseling Program.
 The practice’s focus is to support student-athlete mental and physical well-being, academic and life performance by providing one-on-one counseling and group workshops utilizing social work theory and interventions aimed to provide knowledge necessary to become a whole student athlete.
-Currently, Jamal is a therapist at Rite of Passage which is a residential treatment facility in Watkins Colorado, serving adolescent males and he still provides Student-Athlete Counseling services in metro Denver.
+Since then, Jamal has worked in education, residential treatment, and Colorado Youth Services in the field of mental health.
+Currently, Jamal is a school social worker in Cherry Creek Public Schools (Aurora, CO), and provides Student-Athlete Counseling services in the metro Denver area.